SpielmannLab/Stelzer-et-al.-Culturing-human-bone-and-bone-marrow-in-a-3D-environment/README.md

-# Following are the scripts used to analyse the single-cell data, as presented in the manuscript
+# Scripts used to analyse the single-cell data as presented in the manuscript

 Run **/1_mkfastq/**```mkfastq_cellplex_main.sh```   to generate fastq files from Illumina sequencer output using bcl2fastq2 v2.20.